 You can refinance up to 90% of the current appraised value of the property.
 If eligible business expenses are being refinanced along with property, the maximum proportion is 85%.
 Another option available is cashing out up to 25% of the property’s value.
 In other words, you may be able to use up to 20% of the building’s value for business expenses, such as operating costs, employee wages and inventory.

 4 Quick Qualifiers

-- Is the loan at least two years old?
+- Is the loan at least 6 months old?

 - Is the property being refinanced at least 51% owner occupied or long-term equipment?